matigrojas/bilevel_datasets/readme.md

-# A Bi-Level Cellular Genetic Algorithm Approach to Medical Data Classification - Used Datasets
+# A Bi-Level Cellular Genetic Algorithm Approach to Medical Data Classification - Datasets

 This repository contains the preprocessed datasets, used for experiments in the article "A Bi-Level Cellular Genetic Algorithm Approach to Medical Data Classification", by Eng.
 Matias Gabriel Rojas, PhD.
 Jessica Andrea Carballido, PhD.
 Ana Carolina Olivera and PhD.
 Pablo Javier Vidal.